Our Science – Ho Website

 Mitchell Ho, Ph.D.

 Heparan sulfate proteoglycans (HSPGs) are important modulators of signal transduction pathways during development and disease.
 They are cell-surface proteins that are modified by the addition of one or several glycosaminoglycan chains.
-HSPGs mainly consist of GPI-anchored glypicans and transmembrane sydecans.
 Several HSPGs have been suggested as candidate targets for cancer therapy because of their high expression in certain tumor types.
-Liver cancer is the fifth most common malignant cancer worldwide.
-Hepatocellular carcinoma (HCC) accounts for approximately 75% of liver cancer cases.
-There is an urgent need for new treatments.
-We are currently studying glypican-3 (GPC3) as a potential target for liver cancer therapy, given its high protein expression in HCC.
-To investigate the functional role of GPC3 in HCC cell proliferation, we produced a recombinant soluble GPC3 protein without the GPI anchor (GPC3ΔGPI) and discovered that GPC3ΔGPI, functioning as a dominant-negative form, directly inhibited the proliferation of GPC3-expressing HCC.
-We also knocked down GPC3 using shRNA and showed that GPC3 knockdown inhibited HCC cell growth in culture.
-Based on our work and that of others, we hypothesize that GPC3 is an oncogene in HCC, and that blocking GPC3 signaling may represent a new approach to treat liver cancer.
-To this end, our lab generated a panel of new monoclonal antibodies to GPC3.
-We made high affinity mouse monoclonal antibodies (YP7 and YP9.1) that recognize a C-terminal site (511-560) in GPC3.
-Subsequently, we generated two human monoclonal antibodies (HN3 and HS20).
-HN3 is a human single-domain (VH) antibody that recognizes a unique conformational epitope in the core protein of GPC3 and inhibits proliferation of HCC cells.
+We have generated human and humanized antibodies targeting glypican-3 (GPC3) in hepatocellular carcinoma (HCC).
+We humanized mouse monoclonal antibodies (e.g. YP7) that recognize a C-terminal site (511-560) in GPC3.
+Furthermore, we generated two human monoclonal antibodies (HN3 and HS20).
+HN3 is a human heavy-chain antibody that recognizes a unique conformational epitope in the core protein of GPC3 and inhibits proliferation of HCC cells.
 The underlying mechanism of HN3 action involves inhibition of Yap signaling in liver cancer cells.
 HS20 preferentially recognizes the heparan sulfate chains of GPC3.
-The human antibody disrupts the interaction of Wnt3a and GPC3 and inactivates Wnt/β-catenin signaling.
-The anti-GPC3 antibodies exhibit significant inhibition of HCC xenograft tumor growth in mice and show potential for use as therapeutic candidates.
+The human antibody disrupts the interaction of Wnt3a and GPC3 and inhibits Wnt/β-catenin signaling.
+The new antibodies exhibit significant inhibition of HCC xenograft tumor growth in mice and show potential for use as therapeutic candidates.

 Project 2: Targeting mesothelin in mesothelioma, ovarian cancer and cholangiocarcinoma

 Mesothelin is expressed in mesothelioma, ovarian cancer, pancreatic cancer, lung cancer, gastric cancer, colorectal cancer, breast cancer and cholangiocarcinoma.
 The molecular interaction between mesothelin and MUC16 (also known as CA125) may facilitate the implantation and spread of tumors.
-We experimentally established the functional binding domain (IAB, 296-359) in mesothelin for MUC16.
-HN125, an immunoadhesin based on the IAB domain, disrupts the cancer cell adhesion mediated by the MUC16-mesothelin interaction and elicits antibody-dependent cell mediated cytotoxicity (ADCC) against MUC16-positive tumor cells.
-Subsequently, we generated the HN1 and SD1 human monoclonal antibodies specific for mesothelin.
-HN1 disrupts the mesothelin-MUC16 interaction and elicits ADCC against tumor cells.
-SD1 is a human single-domain (VH) antibody that recognizes a unique site (539-588) in mesothelin close to the cell surface and exhibits complement-dependent cytotoxicity (CDC) as well as ADCC against tumor cells.
+We identified the functional binding domain (named IAB, 296-359) in mesothelin for MUC16.
+We generated two human monoclonal antibodies specific for mesothelin.
+The HN1 human antibody disrupts the mesothelin-MUC16 interaction and elicits antibody‐dependent cell-mediated cytotoxicity (ADCC) against tumor cells.
+SD1 is a human heavy-chain antibody that recognizes a unique site (539-588) in mesothelin close to the cell surface and exhibits complement-dependent cytotoxicity (CDC) as well as ADCC against tumor cells.
 The new human antibodies show potential for use as cancer therapeutic candidates.

-Method 1: Use of tumor spheroids for therapeutic antibody research
+Method 1: Use of tumor spheroids for antibody research

-Method 2: Use of mammalian cell display for therapeutic antibody discovery
+Method 2: Use of mammalian cell display for antibody engineering

 Antibody engineering is typically carried out by displaying human antibodies or antibody fragments on the surface of microorganisms (e.g. phage/virus, bacteria and yeast).
 We established a method known as 'mammalian cell display' that is adapted from Dane Wittrup's (MIT) yeast cell display.
 Using this approach, functional single-chain antibodies are expressed on human HEK-293 cells, and high affinity antigen binders are isolated from a combinatory library via flow cytometry.